forestdb/forestdb.org/models/generics-causal.md

-Here, the specific utterance ("This butterfly...") is actually taken to mean that something more like "this butterfly has...", `flip(P(f|k))`.
+Here, the specific utterance ("This butterfly...") is actually taken to mean something more like "this butterfly has...", `flip(P(f|k))`.
 However, to work as we might expect, it needs to be a presupposition-y model....

 ~~~~
 ///fold: